icgi/histopathological-feature-analyses/README.md

 # Histopathological feature analyses

-Analyses used to investigate associations between the DoMore-v1-CE-CRC marker and histopathological features for the study *"Novel clinical decision support system optimizing adjuvant chemotherapy for colon cancer by integrating deep learning-based pathology marker and circulating tumor DNA molecular residual disease: CIRCULATE-Japan GALAXY substudy".* See this manuscript, and especially the *Methods* section for additional details.
+Analyses used to investigate associations between the DoMore-v1-CE-CRC marker and histopathological features for the study *"Integration of AI-Based Pathological Risk Assessment and ctDNA Detection for Enhanced Risk Stratification in Resected Colon Cancer".* See this manuscript, and especially the *Methods* section for additional details.

 ## Create image tile features